PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-13 10:22:08
+Last updated: 2024-04-13 10:22:41
-Random Quote: Shelly, remember when you thought you had leprosy, and it was just a patch of dry skin? - Mary
+Random Quote: There's kids playing hockey in the back.
+It's like you want us to make fun of you! - Barney Stinson